Padres get Clevinger from Indians in 5th trade in 3 days - WHIZ News

 San Diego got Clevinger, outfielder Greg Allen and a player to be named from Cleveland for a package of young players that included outfielder Josh Naylor, right-hander Cal Quantrill and catcher Austin Hedges.

-Led by Fernando Tatis Jr., San Diego is going for its first playoff appearance since 2006.
-The acquisition of Clevinger is the Padres’ fifth trade since Saturday.
+Led by exciting young shortstop Fernando Tatis Jr. and suddenly hot Manny Machado, San Diego is going for its first playoff appearance since 2006.
+The acquisition of Clevinger is the Padres’ fifth big trade since Saturday.
+They made a smaller deal right at the deadline, picking up reliever Taylor Williams from Seattle for a player to be named.

+Clevinger said the Padres are “the most exciting team in baseball by far right now.
+It’s definitely kind of the place to be right now.
+I’m stoked that they wanted me here.
+This is definitely a destination a lot of guys would like to be.
+Definitely something special brewing here and I think it’s going to be something special for coming years, not just this year.”

+Clevinger said the Padres were already a World Series contender before all the trades.

 Clevinger went 13-4 with a 2.71 ERA in 21 starts last year.
-The long-haired right-hander also is contractually controlled through the 2022 season.
+The long-haired right-hander nicknamed “Sunshine” also is contractually controlled through the 2022 season.

 Clevinger is the third front-line starter traded away by Cleveland in the past year.
 Trevor Bauer was shipped off to Cincinnati at the 2019 deadline, and two-time Cy Young Award winner Corey Kluber was dealt to Texas in December.